amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/RateLimit.md

 [Meraki configuration templates](https://documentation.meraki.com/General_Administration/Templates_and_Config_Sync/Managing_Multiple_Networks_with_Configuration_Templates) are an easy way to ensure a highly consistent configuration is deployed across networks.

-Result: You will maintain efficient API usage and reduce the number of individual API calls during provisioning, ensuring optimal performance and minimizing the risk of hitting rate limits.
+**Result**: You will maintain efficient API usage and reduce the number of individual API calls during provisioning, ensuring optimal performance and minimizing the risk of hitting rate limits.

-## Best practices and tips for managing call budgets

-### Use the most efficient operations for your use case
+## Use the most efficient operations for your use case

 Strategize your data polling.
 The most common cause of `429` responses is unnecessarily frequent polling of information that changes infrequently after day 1 of a network deployment, such as the list of [networks](https://developer.cisco.com/meraki/api-v1/get-organization-networks/) or [policy objects](https://developer.cisco.com/meraki/api-v1/get-organization-policy-objects/) in an organization.